-The place is wonderful site for relax and enjoy the peacefulness of the nature.
+The place is a wonderful site to relax and enjoy the peacefulness of nature.

 Di Da pagoda

-Di Da pagoda is the most beautiful Buddhism pagoda in Bao Loc, just 20 kilometers away from the city center.
+Di Da pagoda is the most beautiful Buddhism pagoda in Bao Loc, just 20 kilometres away from the city centre.
 Best time to visit the pagoda is from July when you can not only visit the pagoda but also admire the Tam Hop waterfall at the back in full water volume.